marta-ba/marta-ba/README.md

 🌷 I optimize decision-making processes to unlock business growth

-💡 Open to opportunities that are challenging and promising!
+💡 Open to opportunities and collaborations that are challenging and promising!

 ---